GrigoriPetrenko/css-box-model/readme.md

 ## Questions:

--in header "p" not 70%!?
+1. In header "p" not 70%!?
--"secondSection" - How input padding between "secondContent" elements?
+2. In "secondSection" - How input padding between "secondContent" elements?